 2 Robin Winks, The Blacks in Canada: A History, second edition (Montreal and Kingston: McGill-Queen’s University Press, 1997), 9.

 3 Refers to “Pawnee,” an Indigenous nation which inhabited the basin of the Missouri River.
-Canadian Museum of History, Virtual Museum of New France, Population, Slavery: https://www.historymuseum.ca/virtual-museum-of-new-france/population/sl… (accessed 22 August 2018).
+Canadian Museum of History, Virtual Museum of New France, Population, Slavery: https://www.historymuseum.ca/virtual-museum-of-new-france/population/sl… - will open in a new tab (accessed 22 August 2018).

 4 James A. Rawley, The Translatlantic Slave Trade: A History, revised edition (Dexter, MI: Thomson-Shore Inc., 2005), 7.